In this article, you’re going to learn: what is a debt snowball method? And how to use it to actually pay off multiple debt obligations.

 Now you repeat this process and each of the lowest debts will get paid off.
-This may take a longer time period but stay consistent will lay off all the debt burden.
+This may take a longer time period but staying consistent will lay off all the debt burden.

 Related Post: How to Pay Off Debt Fast?
 11 Bullet Proof Tips

-What is an advantage to using the debt snowball method?
+What is the advantage of using the debt snowball method?